 QC1.
 Did you begin with a ca apitation rate?

 [] YES [] NO

-If Yes, what is the actual capitation rate (as opposed to your estimated capitation used in the proposal) on which the 2003 Federal group rates (Line 1 of Attachment III) should be based?
+(as opposed to your estimated capitation used in the oup rates (Line 1 of Attachment III) should be based?

-Capitati on Rate =
+Capitatio on Rate =

 If No, ex plain how you did begin.

 QC2.
-What CF RC factors do y ou use?
+What CR C factors do y ou use?

-[] AGE E [] SEX TO [] X THER
+[] AGE [] SEX TO [] X HER,,

 QC3.
-What is y your CRC adju stment factor?
+What is your CRC adjustment factor?

-are the (• on factors based stment factor.
+are the (• n factors based stment factor.
 In particular, on what population data?
 How often do you update the data on which the

-QC4. utilizatio on factors) you used to derive the sheets showing age/sex distribution and relative ne CRC adjustment factors?
+QC4. utilizatio n factors) you used to derive th sheets showing age/sex distribution and relative at CRC adjustment factors?
 Please note that you must C age/sex factors for both the Federal group and the

-[] \ YES [] NO
+[] Y YES [] NO

-If No, p lease enclose worksheets and change this answer to YES.
+If No, p lease enclose v worksheets and change this answer to YES.

 QC5.
-Is the CF RC adjustment factor the same as it was in the 2003 rate proposal?
+Is the CR RC adjustment factor the same as it was in the 2007 rate proposal?

-[] \ YES [] NO If No, why not?
+[] Y YES [] NO If No, why not?

-QC6. rate using step-up factor sted capitation rate for 2003 and converted it to a self rate and a family rs, what are these step-up factors?
-Specifically, what is the step-up are capitation rate to the self rate?
-What is the step-up factor used to the family rate?
-Self = Family = Self Capitation Self [] NA (Do not use s tep-up factors) Go To Question QC10 QC7.
-Are the above step-up fa submitted in May 2002) actors the same as those used in the 2003 rate proposal (which you? [] YES [] NO use the carrier revised its community-wide demographics after the nade (and used the revised step-up factors for its SSSGs)? [] YES [] NO If No, what was the reas on for the change in the step-up factors?
-QC8. for each factor here). above step-up factors?
-Explain briefly (we prefer a numerical formula sation = $1.17 = \frac{.40 + .60(3.5)}{.40 + .60(2.9)}$ QC9.
-Do you use step-up facto ors for all groups? [] YES [] NO If No, explain the criteria a you use to determine when step-up factors are applicable.
+QC6. rate using step-up factor isted capitation rate for 2007 and converted in rs, what are these step-up factors?
+Specifical he capitation rate to the self rate?
+What is the the family rate? lly, what is the step-up Self = Family = Capitation Self [] NA (Do not use s step-up factors) Go To Question QC10 QC7.
+Are the above step-up fasubmitted in May 2006) factors the same as those used in the 2007 rate of the 20 e proposal (which you [] YES [] NO use the carrier revised its community-wide d made (and used the revised step-up factors fo [] YES [] NO If No, what was the reas on for the change in the step-up factors?
+QC8.
+How did you derive the for each factor here). above step-up factors?
+Explain briefly (we p orefer a numerical formula Example: Self/Capit tation = $1.17 = \frac{.40 + .60(3.5)}{.40 + .60(2.9)}$ QC9.
+Do you use step-up factor ors for all groups? [] YES [] NO If No, explain the criteria a you use to determine when step-up factors are applicable.

 QC10.
-If you use enrollment-mix or other demographic assumptions at any point in the development of the 2003 Federal group rates, (including development of step-up factors), what are they?
+If you use enrollment-mix or other demographic assumptions at any point in the development of the 2007 Federal group rates, (including development of step-up factors), what are they?